pouniq/BloodPressure_Analytics/README.md

 ## Dataset:

-this is a Orginal dataset, that I've gathered in 10 days.
+This is a Orginal dataset, that I've gathered in 10 days.
 I've record the BloodPressure 3 times a days.
 In the morning, Noon and at night.
 And Each time that I've Recorded the BloodPressure we have done it two times, one time on the Right arm and one time on the Left arm. with this In mind we have 60 entry points.